OSCOSS/AR-Annotator/README.md

 # AR-Extractor
-AR stands for Article and Review information extractor.
+AR stands for Article and Review information extractor, where the extracted data can be used in the form of RDF data and be queried.

 The repositoy of AR-Extractor includes:
   The source code,
   Evaluation procedure,